When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Prepare your blanket

-Put your swaddling blanket on a flat surface such as a bed or even the floor so it looks like a diamond.
-Pull the top corner down — it doesn’t need to go all the way down, just enough to create a flat edge for your baby.
+Lay your swaddling blanket on a flat surface, like a bed or the floor, so it looks like a diamond.
+Fold the top corner down.
+You do not need to go all the way to the center, just enough to create a flat edge for your baby’s neck.

 2. Lay your baby down